 Still, the notion of “shared vision and values” with the country that had given birth to fast-food culture was a bit of a stretch.
 Deng Xiaoping had never lost his faith that it was possible to bring the economic benefits of capitalism to China without importing the political freedom that the Western world had always considered to be capitalism’s handmaid (or vice versa).
 He liked to call his governing philosophy “capitalist tools in socialist hands.”
 With his 90th birthday rapidly approaching and the Communist Party’s political and economic policy now thoroughly redrawn in his own pragmatic image rather than the rigidly ideological one of Mao Zedong, he began to step away from the day-to-day business of state.
 As he did so, control gradually devolved to one Jiang Zemin, an ally who had held the title of General Secretary of the Chinese Communist Party since 1989.
 From now on, the heretofore rather opaque power structure of the Party would be clarified, with the General Secretary post always coinciding with the title of President of China, combining in one man the nation’s undisputed supreme leader and head of state.
 Deng Xiaoping would die in 1998, presumably at peace in the knowledge that he, much more so than Mao, was the real architect of the modern incarnation of China that surrounded him on his deathbed.

-Deng’s version of the state was premised on a bargain between the government and the people that was never stated explicitly, but was nevertheless understood by everyone who was a part of this nation that had for thousands of years made an art form out of conveying just such things as this without actually saying them out loud.
+Deng’s version of the state was premised on a bargain between the government and the people that was never stated in so many words, but was nevertheless understood by everyone who was a part of this nation that had for thousands of years made an art form out of conveying just such things as this without actually saying them out loud.
 You can enjoy a considerable degree of economic self-determination and quite possibly a personal prosperity the likes of which your parents could never have imagined, the Party said to the people, as long as you recognize where your freedom ends and our authority begins.
 Or, to put it in terms an English speaker would readily grasp: “Don’t rock the boat and you’ll get along fine.”
 And it must be said that, with the country’s economy still growing by anywhere from seven to fifteen percent each year, this struck many Chinese as a perfectly sensible bargain that was well worth making.
-For if the previous couple of centuries had taught ordinary Chinese anything, it was an aversion to the fractious chaos that had made the lives of so many of their forefathers miserable and short.
+For if their nation’s recent history had taught ordinary Chinese anything, it was an aversion to the fractious chaos that had made the lives of so many of their parents, grandparents, and great-grandparents miserable and short.
 Now, by contrast, the country was stable and peaceful, and growing palpably richer by the year.
 Wasn’t that more than enough?
 Surely it was better than the tumult of yet more revolutions in the name of fuzzy ideals.

 But other ethnically Chinese territories outside of the direct control of Beijing were not as lucky as Taiwan.
-The British colony of Hong Kong, which had come to be alongside the opium trade and become an official Crown possession after the first Opium War in 1842, had never lost the capitalist impulse that had given birth to it.
-It was one of East Asia’s foremost banking and financial centers throughout the twentieth century, another place for Chinese and Westerners to come together to find exciting new ways of making money.
+The British colony of Hong Kong had never lost the capitalist impulse that had given birth to it at the height of the opium trade.
+It was one of East Asia’s foremost banking and financial centers throughout the twentieth century, another place for Chinese and Westerners to come together and make money.
 In the 1990s, the city of 6 million was as vibrant and exciting a multicultural melting pot as could be found anywhere on the planet, its sweaty streets teeming with crowds from all nations and walks of life.
 It was also one of the world’s foremost movie-making centers.
 Films like Wong Kar-wai’s Chungking Express — easily one of your humble author’s top ten movies of all time — captured the bracing colors, sounds, and rhythms of life in the city brilliantly, becoming international art-house sensations in the process.
 “Hong Kong people are always hurrying somewhere,” wrote one cultural critic.
 “Even when they’re in the middle of one meeting, they’re already thinking about the route to get to the next.”

 The big day seemed weirdly anticlimactic when it finally arrived, as these things so often do.
 British Prime Minister Tony Blair came to Hong Kong personally for the occasion, looking sober; Jiang Zemin was there as well, looking and sounding smugly triumphant.
 There were scattered protests in the city, but they were relatively restrained, given that the handover had long since become a fait accompli.
 The speakers droned on through a stormy evening; the Chinese state media called the rain that was pouring down on their pavilion the “washing away of the century-long humiliation due to colonialism.”
 Chris Patton, the last colonial governor, called for “celebration, not sorrow”: “Hong Kong people are to run Hong Kong.
 That is the promise.
 And that is the unshakeable destiny.”
 Crown Prince Charles of Britain was gracious if melancholy about this latest stage of the British Empire’s slow dismantling: “We shall not forget you, and we shall watch with closest interest as you embark on this new era of your history.”
 At midnight, “God Save the Queen” was played one last time, the British Union Jack was lowered, and a red flag went up in its place to the sprightlier strains of “March of the Volunteers,” China’s national anthem.